fylgja/fylgja/components/table/README.md

 </div>
 ```

-If you really want your table to shine on mobile devices.
+If you really want your table to shine on mobile devices,

-Use some custom CSS for collapsing the expected data in the layout you want.
+use some custom CSS for collapsing the expected data in the layout you want.

 ## Config

-As with almost all of our components.
+As with almost all of our components,
 CSS variables can be configured to add your own look/style.

 Want direct control on the base styles.
-Down here are the following SCSS variables can you modify.
+Here are the following SCSS variables can you modify.

 ```scss
 $table-margin: 1rem 0 !default;